bloominstituteoftechnology/Sprint-Challenge-Mongo/Answers.md

   * We can add fields into one schema with and ObjectId that references data from another schema.
   * We can then use the mongoose .populate() method.

+  3. Explain a way to break up an API into Sub-Applications, which tool did we use to do that?
+  * We can break up an API by creating routes and sub routes.
+We use express to do that, but we can also use other middleware.